SEA SS · Age 20 · AAA Tacoma March 21, 2026

 Emerson is PPI-eligible.
 He appears on at least two qualifying Top 100 lists.
 He has no prior MLB service.
 For the Mariners to preserve their shot at a draft pick worth roughly $3 million in bonus pool value, he needs to be in the big leagues by their 13th game of the season, April 9.

-Seattle faces a version of the same math that has burned three franchises before them.
+Seattle faces a version of the same math that has burned three franchises before them, a pattern documented in the MLB organizations prospect promotion guide.
 The Pirates held Paul Skenes until May 11, 2024.
 Skenes won the NL Rookie of the Year anyway.
 Full year of service.
 No PPI pick.
 The Athletics slow-played Nick Kurtz in 2025.
 Same outcome.
 Pittsburgh is now staring down the exact same scenario with Griffin, except this time they added a $110M extension wrinkle on top of it.

 The Mariners are smarter than this.
 They know the history.
 The question is whether they act on it.